lthh91/100DaysOfMLCode-journal/README.md

 In next few days, I will apply the same logic (and maybe some other algorithms) with other environments in OpenAI Gym, as I started to feel comfortable with the environment.
 I also have some ideas to improve the StarCraft AI project, so even though I said I would not come back to that in a near future, who knows :))

 <b>Link to work:</b> https://github.com/lthh91/OpenAI-Example

+<h3>Day 10 - Thursday, July 19th, 2018 </h3>
+<b>Today's Progress:</b> A question that has been in my head since I did the Q-Learning Table in FrozenLake environment (day 1): Why Q-Learning, when it seems unable to provide the shortest solution?
+My idea is: if we can "punish" the algorithm for lengthening the solution, eventually we can get the shortest way possible to come from Start to Goal without bumping on any of the Holes.
+To demonstrate the idea, today I recreated the FrozenLake using pure python (and numpy), rather than adopting the built environment from OpenAI Gym, and added some changes (a "punishment" of 1 points for each additional step).
+What I ended up with turned out to be some sort of Monte Carlo simulation, which, theoretically, can provide optimal result without "learning" process.
+However, I have to admit that in reality it was freaking slow for the game to converge.
+Seems that Q-Learning still has some advantages in this game: it always gives a possible solution, without costing too much computing resource.

+<b>Link to work:</b> https://github.com/lthh91/FrozenLake-Montecarlo